Ns-AnoNymouS/tic-tac-toe/README.md

 - **changeSymbol(symbol):** Switches between 'X' and 'O'.
 - **choose(probability):** Determines whether the AI makes an optimal move based on the difficulty level.
-- **alpha_beta_pruning(currentState, symbol, isMaximizing, depth, alpha, beta):** Implements the alpha-beta pruning algorithm to find the best move for the AI.
+- **minimax(currentState, symbol, isMaximizing, depth):** Implements the Minimax algorithm to find the best move for the AI.
 - **calculateWinner(squares):** Checks if there is a winner.
 - **isFull(squares):** Checks if the board is full.

+## Note

+This version of the game implements the Minimax algorithm.
+If you want to explore the Alpha-Beta Pruning implementation, please check the [alpha-beta-pruning branch](https://github.com/Ns-AnoNymouS/tic-tac-toe/tree/alpha-beta-pruning).

 ## Contributing